HybridOM: Hybrid Physics-Based and Data-Driven Global Ocean Modeling with Efficient Spatial Downscaling: Method

 \subsubsection{HybridOM: A Learnable PDE System}

 We conceptualize global ocean dynamics not merely as a discrete regression problem, but as a \textbf{learnable Evolutionary Partial Differential Equation (PDE)} system.
-We decompose the time evolution of the ocean state $\mathbf{X}$ into a deterministic physical component (the ``Skeleton'') and a learnable residual component (the ``Flesh'').
-Formally, the governing dynamics are expressed as:
+We decompose the time evolution of the ocean state $\mathbf{X}$ a deterministic physical component based on known conservation laws (the ``physical skeleton'') and a data-driven, learnable residual component (the ``neural flesh'').
+Formally, given the ocean state $\mathbf{X}$ and atmopheric forcing $\mathbf{A}$, the governing dynamics are expressed as:

-where $\mathcal{M}_{\text{phy}}$ is the differentiable numerical solver enforcing conservation laws, and $\mathcal{N}_\theta$ captures subgrid turbulence and complex thermodynamic interactions through a neural network.
+where $\mathcal{M}_{\text{phy}}$ is the differentiable numerical solver enforcing conservation laws, and $\mathcal{N}_\theta$ captures subgrid turbulence and complex thermodynamic interactions through ODM (\texttt{OceanDynamicsModel}).
+The physical solver itself has no trainable neural parameters, except when it invokes the learnable inversion operator $\mathcal{N}_{\mathrm{inv}}$ for velocity recovery; the residual corrector $\mathcal{N}_{\theta}$ is fully neural-parameterized.

 To solve Eq.~\ref{eq:hybrid_ode}, we employ a differentiable time-stepping scheme.
 The discrete transition is obtained by integrating the hybrid tendencies:

 Crucially, we adopt an \textit{a posteriori} trajectory optimization strategy rather than one-step \cite{frezat2022posteriori, kochkov2024neural}.
 We unroll the solver for $K=5$ days during training to minimize the cumulative forecast error: